Achieve expertise in your practice by earning board certification through one of the AOA’s 16 specialty certifying boards.

 1. Medical School & Residency

-To be eligible for AOA Board Certification, you must have graduated from one of the following:
+To be eligible for AOA Board Certification, you must have:

 2. Licensure